Tension Calculator

 If we use more ropes to lift the object, the total tension force gets divided up into the ropes.
 The tension force in each rope depends on its angle with respect to the direction of the force it opposes.
 To further understand this, let us consider another free-body diagram of an object suspended by two ropes, as shown below:

 In the free-body diagram shown above, we can see the horizontal and vertical components of the tension forces, T₁, and T₂.
 Forces are vectors, which means they always have both magnitudes and directions.
 Like all vectors, forces can be expressed in these components, which give the force's influence along the horizontal and vertical axes.
-T₁ₓ and T₂ₓ are the vertical components of T₁ and T₂, respectively.
+T₁ₓ and T₂ₓ are the horizontal components of T₁ and T₂, respectively.
 On the other hand, T1y and T2y are the vertical components of the same forces, respectively.
 Since gravity acts on the object in the vertical axis, we need to consider the tension forces' vertical components for our summation of forces as follows:

 ΣF↑ = 0 = T1y + T2y + (-W)